 One proclaims you should have absolutely no alcohol.
 They argue it’s not safe for your baby, that this is a short-lived time in your life, and that you’re selfish for wanting to have a drink and harm your baby.

-Another camp says a little drink here and there won’t hurt anything as long as you pump your milk for a few hours afterwards and dump it out.
+Another camp says a little drink here and there won’t hurt anything as long as you pump your milk for a few hours afterward and dump it out.
 Once you remove the booze-milk, you can safely nurse again.
 Just give baby formula in the meantime.

 There’s a third camp whose claim is that this is your body and your baby, and you can do whatever you want.
 After all, it’s not like you’re giving her formula.
 It’s still breastmilk – even if it is high-octane milk.

 Where do the professionals – you know, the faceless “they” – stand on the issue?
-Actually, you can find levelheaded and well meaning professionals making passionate arguments for each of those camps; but for the most part in the U.S. “they” say no alcohol at all.
+Actually, you can find levelheaded and well-meaning professionals making passionate arguments for each of those camps; but for the most part in the U.S. “they” say no alcohol at all.
 In fact, “they” have been saying for more than 30 years that there’s no safe amount and that alcohol is strictly off limits when you’re a nursing mother.

 Of course, 3o years before that “they” also said that we should drink milk to make milk, and suggested we should give coca-cola to infants.

 To add another layer of confusion, according to a handful of medical professionals I’ve asked, there’s an understood consensus that it’s probably okay for breastfeeding mothers to drink small amounts of alcohol- but they don’t dare say so because the official stance is no. Giving a nursing mother leave to drink would open them to derision and liability, so they stick to the official script.

 So let’s just forget what “they” say.
 What’s the truth?